 3rd Place - $500

-- The competition is open to any Ohio high school senior (class of 2015) who will enroll as a full-time student at Kent State University.
+- The competition is open to any undergraduate currently enrolled at Kent State University.

 - All entries must be original and unpublished.

-- Each poem should be no more than 100 lines long.
+- The poem should be no more than 100 lines long.

-- The poet’s name should not appear on the poems or essay.
+- The poet’s name should not appear on the poem.

 This prize is offered annually to a poet who has not previously published a full-length collection of poems.
-The prize awards the winner with $2,500 and publication of his or her first full-length book of poetry by the Kent State University Press.
+The prize awards the winner with $2,500 and publication of their first full-length book of poetry by the Kent State University Press.
 The winner and the competition's judge will give a reading together on the Kent State campus.
-The 2014 winner was Translation by Matthew Minicucci, chosen by Jane Hirshfield; the 2015 winner will be chosen by Adrian Matejka.
+The winning collection will be selected by Marilyn Chin.

 - The competition is open to poets writing in English who have not yet published a full-length collection of poems (a volume of 50 or more pages published in an edition of 500 or more copies).

-- Submissions must consist of 50 to 70 pages of poetry, with no more than one poem included on a page.
+- Submissions must be between 50 and 80 pages, with no more than one poem included on a page.

 - The poet's name or identifying information is not to appear on the manuscript.
-When submitting online, include just one title page with the title only.
+Include just one title page with the title only.
 List all other contact information in the "cover letter" box of the submissions manager.
 Entries are judged anonymously.
-If any identifying information is found in the manuscript, the manuscript will be disqualified.
+If any identifying information is found in the manuscript, including journal publication information or identifying dedications or notes, the manuscript will be disqualified.

 - The manuscript may be submitted simultaneously to other publishers, but the poet must notify the Wick Poetry Center immediately if the manuscript is accepted for publication elsewhere.

-- A winner will be announced in late summer, 2015
+- A winner will be announced in early fall, 2023.